nicholascross/TerminalUI/README.md

 }

 // Build an interactive UI with a horizontal menu, a list, detail view, and text input
-// Press Ctrl-D to submit input, or 'q'/Ctrl-C to quit let details = TextAreaWidget(
+// Press Ctrl-D to submit input, or Ctrl-C to quit let details = TextAreaWidget(
     text: """
         Select an item from the list on the left.